mattjlewis/diozero/README.md

 !!! note "Device Factory"
     Unless you are implementing a new device you shouldn't need to use any of the Device Factory interfaces or helper classes (within the `com.diozero.internal` package).

-Some boards such as the Raspberry Pi provide no analog input pins; attempting to create an AnalogInputDevice such as an LDR using the Raspberry Pi default native device factory would result in a runtime error (`UnsupportedOperationException`).
-However, support for Analog to Digital Converter devices such as the [MCP3008](http://rtd.diozero.com/en/latest/ExpansionBoards/#mcp-adc) have been implemented as analog input device factories hence can be used in the constructor of analog devices such as LDRs:
+Some boards like the Raspberry Pi provide no analog input pins; attempting to create an AnalogInputDevice such as an LDR using the Raspberry Pi default native device factory would result in a runtime error (`UnsupportedOperationException`).
+However, support for Analog to Digital Converter devices such as the [MCP3008](http://rtd.diozero.com/en/latest/ExpansionBoards/#mcp-adc) have been implemented as analog input device factories hence can be used in the constructor of analog devices like LDRs:

 ```java
 try (McpAdc adc = new McpAdc(McpAdc.Type.MCP3008, chipSelect); LDR ldr = new LDR(adc, pin, vRef, r1)) {